twistingmercury/mnemonic-api/README.md

 ## How it works

-The Go process runs the REST API on port 8080.
+The Go process runs only the REST API on port 8080.
 It connects to PostgreSQL with PGVector for pattern and chunk storage, Neo4j for graph relationships, RabbitMQ for enrichment jobs, and OpenAI for query embeddings.

 - Pattern mutations are handled by the REST API under `/v1/api/patterns`.
 - Semantic searches embed the query and rank enriched pattern chunks by vector similarity.